Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary: Introduction

-In this paper, a canonical function, which is a generalization of graded structures in graded symplectic geometry, is defined and analyzed.
-This idea is inspired by the canonical transformation on a QP manifold, which is also called twisting \cite{Roytenberg:2001am}.
-Another motivation comes from the theory of AKSZ topological sigma models \cite{Alexandrov:1995kv}\cite{Cattaneo:2001ys} \cite{Roytenberg:2006qz}\cite{Ikeda:2012pv} and the topological open membrane theory in physics \cite{Park2000au}\cite{Hofman:2002rv}.
-A canonical function describes the boundary structures of the AKSZ sigma models, which have played key roles in derivation of the deformation quantization from the Poisson sigma model \cite{Kontsevich:1997vb}\cite{Cattaneo:1999fm}.
-Moreover, it can be viewed as higher analogue of a Poisson function \cite{Terashima}\cite{Kosmann-Schwarzbach:2007} and a generalization of the Dirac structure \cite{Courant} which is a integrability condition of a substructure on the vector bundle.
+Another motivation comes from the canonical transformation in symplectic supergeometry, which is also called twisting \cite{Roytenberg:2001am}.
+It can be viewed as a higher analogue of a Poisson function \cite{Kosmann-Schwarzbach:2007}\cite{Terashima}, and it defines a generalization of the Dirac structure \cite{Courant}.
+Moreover, a canonical function describes the boundary condition structures of the AKSZ sigma models, which have played key roles in the derivation of the deformation quantization from the Poisson sigma model \cite{Kontsevich:1997vb}\cite{Cattaneo:1999fm}.

-A canonical function unifies various concepts above separately analyzed until now.
-This includes the Lie ($2$-)algebra, the (twisted or quasi) Poisson structure, the (homotopy) Lie algebroid, the (twisted) Courant algebroid, the Nambu-Poisson structure, and so on.
-Some of them are demonstrated as examples.
+A canonical function leads to the concept of a QP pair, which is a certain tower of two (twisted) differential graded symplectic manifolds.
+This unifies the various concepts that were separately analyzed above, and it includes many geometric structures such as the Lie ($2$-)algebras, the (twisted or quasi) Poisson structures, the (homotopy) Lie algebroids, the (twisted) Courant algebroids, the Nambu-Poisson structures and others.
+Some of these will be used below as examples.

-The underlying mathematical structures derived from canonical functions are abundant.
-We prove that any QP manifold $\calM$ of degree $n$ is derived from a canonical function on $T^*[n+1]\calM$.
-This analysis leads naturally to new concepts in graded geometry such as the derived and twisted QP manifolds.
-A general method to twist a QP manifold is given, which is closely connected to the deformation theory.
-Some examples are explained to illuminate this twisting process.
-Moreover we find new interesting geometric structures from canonical functions.
-As one of them, the strong Courant algebroid is proposed.
-Roughly speaking, it is a Courant algebroid with a bundle map to a Lie algebroid satisfying some compatible conditions.
+Analysis of a canonical transformation on a QP manifold naturally leads to what we call a twisted QP manifold.
+It is a mathematical framework for a unified understanding of the so-called Wess-Zumino terms, together with twisted Poisson-like structures.
+A general method to get a twisted QP manifold is given by the deformation theory.
+Some examples will be presented to illuminate this twisting process.
+Moreover a new geometric structure, the strong Courant algebroid, is proposed.